Found us from search engine?

 Google releases the Panda update.
 This takes out sites with poor quality content, demoting them in the rankings.
 This goes some way to helping solve users’ problems, but there are other issues arising.

-Users are finding an increasing number of websites may have a referral link to what they’re looking for, which instead leads them astray into spam, viruses, adware and more.
+Users are finding an increasing number of websites that may have a referral link to what they’re looking for, which instead leads them astray into spam, viruses, adware, and more.
 Users are being duped.